Terry Cousin: Regular season

+Playoffs

 Post-football career

 Cousin was formerly a student-athlete mentor at the University of South Carolina, his alma mater.
 He also served as the sideline reporter for the Gamecock Radio Network's coverage of Carolina Football, working with fellow former Gamecocks Todd Ellis (play-by-play) and Tommy Suggs (analyst), and can be seen on local television discussing the team.

 Cousin worked as director of player development at South Carolina for two seasons, before becoming the director of player engagement with the Tampa Bay Buccaneers in 2012.
 In 2014, Cousin became the Bears' director of player engagement.